zeixcom/craft-boarding/README.md

 - Create and manage up to **3 tours**
 - Interactive tour steps with customizable content and placement
 - User group-specific tours
-- Track which users have completed each tour
 - Configurable button position (Header, Sidebar, or Hidden)
 - Behavior settings (Auto-start or manual tour initiation)
 - Single site installations